Mike Locksley: 2023 season

 Locksley returned for his fifth season in 2023.
 In his fifth season, Locksley started the season with 5–0 record, the best start to a season since 2001.
 They would later finish conference play with a 4–5 record and 7–5 overall record.
 Locksley and the Terrapins were bowl eligible for a third straight season and played in the TransPerfect Music City Bowl winning over the Auburn Tigers, 31–13.

 Locksley with Maryland governor Wes Moore in 2024.

 2024 season

 Locksley returned for his sixth season as coach in 2024.The year was plagued with instability at the quarterback position after the departure of veteran quarterback Taulia Tagovailoa, and inconsistent defensive play.
-The team would finish with an overall record of 4-8 and a conference record on just 1-8.
+The team would finish with an overall record of 4–8 and a conference record on just 1–8.
 The poor performance on the year led to Locksley making multiple staff changes going into the following season.

 2025 season

-Locksley returned as head coach for Maryland in 2025 for his seventh season and continues to be less than impressive.
+Locksley returned as head coach for Maryland in 2025 for his seventh season.